 WHAT IS A MEDICAID FRAUD CONTROL UNIT (MFCU)?

-All 50 States, the District of Columbia, Puerto Rico, and the U.S. Virgin Islands have Medicaid Fraud Control units that investigate and prosecute Medicaid provider fraud as well as abuse or neglect.
-The MFCU is usually a part of the State Attorney General’s office.
-They employ teams of investigators, attorneys, and auditors and are separate and distinct from the State Medicaid agency.
-OIG, in exercising oversight for the MFCUs, annually recertifies each MFCU, assesses each MFCU’s performance and compliance with Federal requirements, and administers a Federal grant award to fund a portion of each MFCU’s operational costs.
+All 50 States, the District of Columbia, Puerto Rico, and the U.S. Virgin Islands have an assigned Medicaid Fraud Control unit that investigates and prosecutes Medicaid provider fraud, as well as cases of patient abuse or neglect.
+The MFCU is typically a part of the State Attorney General’s Office.
+They employ teams of investigators, attorneys, and auditors and are separate and distinct from the State Medicaid Agency.
+The OIG, in exercising oversight for the MFCUs, annually recertifies each MFCU, assesses each MFCU’s performance and compliance with Federal requirements, and administers a Federal grant award to fund a portion of each MFCU’s operational costs.

-The U.S. Department of Health and Human Services (DHHS) Office for Civil Rights (OCR) enforces a variety of civil rights laws, including protecting the privacy of patients under the Health Insurance Portability and Accountability Act (HIPAA), Privacy, Security, and Breach Notification Rules, and the Patient Safety Act and Rule.
-They investigate and take enforcement actions against organizations with breaches of patient Protected Health Information.
+The U.S. Department of Health and Human Services (HHS) Office for Civil Rights (OCR) enforces a variety of civil rights laws, including protecting the privacy of patients under the Health Insurance Portability and Accountability Act (HIPAA), the Privacy, Security, and Breach Notification Rules, and the Patient Safety Rule.
+OCR investigates and takes enforcement actions against covered entities and business associates involved in breaches of patients’ protected health information.

 WHAT ARE THE CONSEQUENCES OF COMPLIANCE FAILURE?

-The consequences of the absence of or ineffective compliance program can be serious and lead to violations of law and regulation that can result in aggravation of penalties from the DOJ, OIG, and CMS.
-These may include severe financial penalties, criminal prosecution, and possible exclusion from participation in federally funded healthcare programs.
-Civil DOJ settlements often result in the organization entering into a Corporate Integrity Agreement (CIA) with the OIG.
+Healthcare organizations that fail to implement a compliance program, or have an ineffective compliance program, can face serious consequences.
+The absence of or an ineffective compliance program can lead to violations of law and regulation, which may result in aggravated penalties imposed by DOJ, HHS OIG or CMS.
+Penalties may include severe financial penalties, criminal prosecution, and possible exclusion from participation in federally funded healthcare programs, such as Medicare, Medicaid and CHIP.
+DOJ civil settlements often result in the organization entering into a Corporate Integrity Agreement (CIA) with the OIG.
 In addition to government adverse actions, the organization may also be exposed to tort actions, as well as damaging publicity that negatively impacts their reputation with business partners, referral sources, and the patient community.